Clark Kent has his kryptonite, I have poison oak.

 Products like Calamine lotion and Tecnu’s Calagel help dry the oozing and minimizing the itching.

-If your rash is particularly oozy, cover it with a sterile loose bandage, but keeping the rash (and the ooze) exposed to oxygen will help dry it out and help speed healing.
+If your rash is particularly oozy, cover it with a sterile loose bandage.
+However, keeping the rash (and the ooze) exposed to the air will help dry it out and help speed healing.

 Usually the rash will take about a week to clear up.